Buyer's Guide to Test Management Software:

 - Commercial tools have easy to use, interactive interfaces.

-- Most of the commercial tools support integration with the other test management, bug tracking, and test automation tools.
+- Most of the commercial tools support integration with other test management, bug tracking, and test automation tools.
 However, they work best when used in the development suite for which they were originally designed for.

 For small level companies where audits, lawsuits etc. are not considered as factors, it’s not worth investing in expensive, feature-rich commercial tools.
 In that case, you can go with an open source tool or lower cost alternatives (like JIRA, Redmine, TestLink, PractiTest, QaTrag, Tarantula, etc.).